 - Muscle aches and cramps

-In severe cases, alcohol withdrawal can also result in life-threatening seizures and hallucinations.
+In severe cases, alcohol withdrawal can also result in life-threatening seizures and hallucinate.
 For this reason, medical intervention is strongly encouraged when you are attempting to stop drinking.
 Targeted medication can not only ease withdrawal and make you feel more comfortable but also prevent life-threatening consequences.

 Prevalence of Alcohol Withdrawal Insomnia

-Alcohol withdrawal insomnia is extremely common in people recovering from an alcohol use disorder.
-Roughly half of all people going through withdrawal will experience this symptom, though some people are at greater risk than others.
+Alcohol withdrawal insomnia is prevalent in people recovering from an alcohol use disorder.
+Roughly half of people experiencing withdrawal will experience this symptom, though some people are at greater risk than others.

 As the severity of alcohol use disorder increases, so does the risk of insomnia.
-In addition, alcohol users who smoke, have co-occurring depression or anxiety, or who specifically use alcohol as a sleep aid are much more likely to experience this troubling symptom.
+People who drink alcohol, smoke, have both depression and anxiety or use alcohol as a sleep aid are much more likely to have this troublesome symptom.

 The Importance of Quality Sleep During Detox

 Treating Alcohol Withdrawal Insomnia

 With at-home medical detox services, alcohol withdrawal insomnia can be overcome.
-Several treatment options can help to make your detox safe, comfortable, and restorative.
+Several treatment options can help to make your detox safe, comfortable, and refreshing.

 The Medical Taper

 A medical taper is the primary method of treating an alcohol use disorder.
 It can help to treat insomnia, prevent seizures, and eliminate many uncomfortable withdrawal symptoms.

 Essentially, the medical taper is a method of calming the central nervous system during alcohol withdrawal.
-Using specialized medications, usually benzodiazepines or other anticonvulsants, a central nervous system that is overactive from prolonged alcohol use can slowly be brought back to normal levels.
+The hyperactive central nervous system affected by long-term alcohol use can gradually return to its normal levels.